feralhosting/feralhosting.github.io/Slot Plans/readme.md

 Here are some FAQs on how to go about sharing your files:

-Create sftp/ftps jails using this FAQ: [Installing an FTP daemon for extra accounts](https://www.feralhosting.com/faq/view?question=193)
+Create sftp/ftps jails using this FAQ: [Installing Proftpd for extra FTP/SFTP/FTPS accounts](https://www.feralhosting.com/faq/view?question=193)

 Create WWW/http shareable links and files: [Putting your WWW folder to use](https://www.feralhosting.com/faq/view?question=20)